Nihilianth/REToolbox/README.md

 ![known_guild_demo](https://user-images.githubusercontent.com/6731717/113483263-d2f7cc80-94a2-11eb-991a-5077097ade52.png)

-You will also be able to instantly check which new enchant you've unlocked aswell as to see if your character knows this particular enchant.
+This addon will provide you a link to the new RE after adding it to your collection.
+You are also be able to check if your current character has an enchant before attempting to extract it.

 ![enchant_unknown](https://user-images.githubusercontent.com/6731717/113483252-c96e6480-94a2-11eb-9809-59cfa56a9fea.png)